Skip to main content

 GA4: Who Should Choose It

-1First-hand testing note: GA4 is free and already deployed on most websites.
+1GA4 is free and already deployed on most websites.
 Good for web traffic and acquisition analytics.
-But it is NOT a product analytics tool.
+But it's NOT a product analytics tool.
 No user-level behavior tracking, no funnel analysis, no retention cohorts.
 Use GA4 for marketing.
 Use a real product analytics tool for your product.

-2Choose GA4 if: Web traffic and marketing attribution are your primary analytics needs, you cannot invest in a paid product analytics tool yet, you want free BigQuery export for raw data access, your analytics needs are basic (page views, conversions, traffic sources), you are already in the Google ecosystem (Ads, Search Console, Tag Manager)
+2Choose GA4 if: Web traffic and marketing attribution are your primary analytics needs, you cannot invest in a paid product analytics tool yet, you want free BigQuery export for raw data access, your analytics needs are basic (page views, conversions, traffic sources), you're already in the Google ecosystem (Ads, Search Console, Tag Manager)

 3Avoid GA4 if: You need in-product behavioral analytics (Mixpanel, Amplitude, or Heap), real-time analysis matters (GA4 has processing delays), you want intuitive UX for self-serve insights, you need session replay or feature flags, product-led growth metrics (retention curves, cohort analysis, stickiness) are priorities